RickWalkerOne/CTkDataGridView/README.md

 ## Installation

 Download Raw files and import all for you code.
+Import too te folder from [CTkMaskedEntry](https://github.com/RickWalkerOne/CTkMaskedEntry) and paste in the root folder.

 ## Usage